SMTG-Bham/surfaxe/docs/command_line_examples.rst

 **surfaxe-gethkl**: Generates all unique slabs with a specific Miller index for a set of slab and vacuum thicknesses.

-Example: :mod:`surfaxe-gethkl -s bulk_structure.cif --hkl 1,0,0 -t 20 40 -v 20 40 -f` generates
+Example: :mod:`surfaxe-gethkl -s bulk_structure.cif --hkl 1,1,0 -t 20 40 -v 20 40 -f` generates
-all slabs for the (1,0,0) direction for minimum slab and vacuum thicnesses of 20 and 40.
+all slabs for the (1,1,0) direction for minimum slab and vacuum thicknesses of 20 Å and 40 Å.
 The :mod:`-f` option organises these into subdirectories with all required VASP input files required to run singleshot calculations uisng default settings.
-It includes all combinations for zero-dipole, symmetric terminations.
+It includes all combinations for zero-dipole terminations with inversion symmetry.
 The directory structure produced is:

 .. code::